joedefen/KWin-move-win-directionally-script/README.md

 ## Small Print

 © 2021 Joe Defen \<joe@jdef.ga\>

+And many thanks to [@nclarius](https://github.com/nclarius) for consultation needed to develop this project.

 This work is licensed under the GNU General Public License v3.0.
 This program comes with absolutely no warranty.